 The Indian community in Australia

-- One of the fastest-growing communities in Australia, Australia’s Indian community has grown from 295,362 to 455,389 in the five years to 2016 (ABS Census 2016)
+- One of the fastest-growing communities in Australia, Australia’s Indian community has grown from 455,388 to 673,352 in the four years to 2021 (ABS Census 2021)

-- Indian migrants are the most highly educated of all Australians with 54.6% holding a bachelor degree or higher.
+- Indian migrants are the most highly educated of all Australians with 54.6% holding a bachelor degree or higher

-- Accounted for the most permanent migrants in 2011-2012
+- Accounted for the most permanent migrants in 2016 to 2021

 - Business migration, skilled migration, tertiary study and family reunions are driving the numbers

 Key insight: Although proficiency in English is excellent, the unique and vibrant Indian culture is not reflected in mainstream media.
-This is why the Indian community supports 11 TV channels, 4 full time radio stations, nine monthly community papers and a national fortnightly paper running to 84 pages.
+This is why the Indian community supports 20 TV channels, 4 full time radio stations, nine monthly community papers and a national fortnightly paper running to 84 pages.
 Ask us which channels would be most effective for your product or service.

 For more detailed metrics and consumption habits contact us